mpolizzotti/node-server/README.md

 # The node-server project
-Sample implementation of a node server using the express application framework.
+A sample implementation of a node server using the express application framework.
 The focus of this code base is to allow a developer to quickly stand-up a client-side development environment for rapid prototyping.
+The node-server project ships with configured development server, configured grunt commands for cleaning, linting and compressing code as well as providing a starting point for UI development with access to underscore and jQuery libraries through a requirejs configuration.

 ### Install Node & NPM
 The node server leverages [node.js](http://nodejs.org/) and the [express](http://expressjs.com/) framework for its development server.
 The node server also makes use of [npm](https://npmjs.org/), a package manager for installing node modules.
 The latest releases of node ships with npm so only a node installation is required.
 Node offers platform installers for both Windows and Mac OSX.
 They also offer binaries for Windows, Mac OSX and Linux systems.
 Visit the [download](http://nodejs.org/download/) page for more information.